AI Clearance — Complete Operations Guide

 14) Admin and security considerations

-- Connected mode uses signed HTTPS calls to ArdSaor Core and the configured Okta or Microsoft Entra provider.
+• Connected mode sends connector requests through ArdSaor Core and then to the configured Okta or Microsoft Entra provider for configured-group membership actions only.

-Validation baseline for this page: content is aligned to the current AI Clearance manifest, admin navigation, portal-create UI, connector resolver paths, and connected-mode trust docs.
+Validation baseline for this page: content is aligned to current AI Clearance admin navigation, portal request flow, connector setup path, and Governance Logs evidence workflow.

 15) Support